-In an open source approach to lifelong learning the student becomes a co-creator of knowledge and skills.
+In an open source approach to lifelong learning, the student becomes a co-creator of knowledge and skills.
 This is in contradiction to the 20th Century systemic approach where the learner was a passive receiver of information and strict how-to-instructions.
-Then, how do you upgrade and value quality of lifelong learning in an open context?
+Then, how do you upgrade and value the quality of lifelong learning in an open context?
 Is MOOC the only possible form of borderless education for lifelong learners in higher education?
 What about lower levels with perhaps more skill-based or mindful learning?
 This is what we will explore in this part and the next of this longread story.

-Opening up the scholars’ republic
+Opening up the Scholars’ Republic

 In Medieval times scholars and students were wandering between the growing amount of universities searching for the knowledge and environments of their own choice.
 Wisdom was the goal.
 As the centuries went by this goal was abandoned in favour of the nations’ demands.
-During the past two centuries the equation of education has been that the nation has acknowledged different demands and located its educational resources to meet these demands.
+During the past two centuries, the equation of education has been that the nation has acknowledged different demands and located its educational resources to meet these demands.
 Now the pendulum is turning.
 The equation of the 21st Century is a flipped educational environment based on the human and its creativity.
-In the next step this breeds innovation that breeds new ideas that turns into financial gains as well as social gains.
+In the next step, this breeds innovation that breeds new ideas that turn into financial gains as well as social gains.

 However, all these lines of critique give evidence that the student is the core and the driving force in the lifelong learning.
-Both in concerns of time, mobility, motivation, participation in group work is all going through a profound individualisation.
-This is what open source learning is all about, just like in Medieval times students and scholars will be wander from educational institution to institution, both online and in the real world.
+Both in concerns of the time, mobility, motivation, participation in group work is all going through a profound individualisation.
+This is what open source learning is all about, just like in Medieval times students and scholars will wander from educational institution to institution, both online and in the real world.
 Some US universities have already acknowledged this development and offer courses that make the student travel to different campuses and institutions around the world.
-The multicultural inspiration and knowledge as well as contacts are an invaluable added value in this approach.
+The multicultural inspiration and knowledge, as well as contacts, are an invaluable added value in this approach.

 The lifelong learner as a co-creator of knowledge